 Including debt, the deal was valued at $7.1 billion.
 Bank of China and Morgan Stanley together provided $7 billion of loans to finance it.

-Shuanghui International's private equity investors include China's CDH Investments, which owns 33.7 percent through several funds and New Horizons, founded by Winston Wen, the son of China's former premier Wen Jiabao, which owns 4.2 percent.
+China's CDH Investments owns 33.7 percent of Shuanghui International through several funds and has been invested in the company since about 2005.
+The meat processor also counts New Horizons, founded by Winston Wen, the son of China's former premier Wen Jiabao, as a private equity investor.
+New Horizons owns 4.2 percent.

-Goldman Sachs' (NYS:GS) main investing arm has a 5.2 percent stake, public filings showed.
-Singapore state investor Temasek Holdings (TEM.UL) has a 2.8 percent holding.
+Goldman Sachs' main investing arm has a 5.2 percent stake, public filings showed.
+Singapore state investor Temasek Holdings has a 2.8 percent holding.

 Hong Kong stock exchange rules require one year of ownership before a merged entity can list, though companies can apply for a waiver to seek an earlier deal.
 IFR said the IPO is expected in the second quarter of 2014.